lukehaas/Shapely/README.md

 ### Style ###

 The style object is a property within a shape object.
-It can recieve the following values:
+It can receive the following values:

 - fill - (hex or rgba)
 - strokeColor - (hex or rgba)